Ada-Developers-Academy/core-unit-3/handling-forms/problem-set-forms-and-apis.md

 - What props are needed to pass data between components?
 - How should the data be updated?
 - How can we ensure that data is updated after the API call is complete?
-- What logic must reside in a component, and what logic can be relocated to other locations?
+- What logic must reside in a component?
+Are there pieces of logic or functions that could be placed in another location or even their own file?

 An example implementation may look like this: